While online shopping may be more popular these days, Americans are still spending a substantial amount of time (and money) at supermarkets.

 Though food shopping seems like a simple task — you just place your items in a cart and pay for them — you might be making inadvertent mistakes that can cost you time, money and your health.

-We spoke to Marisa Moore, RDN, LD, a culinary and integrative dietitian, to get the skinny on shopping smarter and healthier.
+We spoke to Marisa Moore, RDN, LD, a culinary and integrative dietitian, to get the scoop on shopping smarter and healthier.

 Below, Moore shares five of the most common supermarket traps and how to avoid them.